Our verdict

 You can hardy tell that it is a stability shoe

-All runners are in awe with Saucony's new approach to stability shoes.
+We are huge fans of Saucony's new approach to stability shoes.
 The Guide 15 features a Hollow-Tech medial post that is only visible under close inspection.

-This stability element is not overbearing at all and even neutral runners can enjoy it.
+This stability element is not overbearing at all and we think that even neutral runners can enjoy it.

 Delivering easy strides

-Because of the shoe's rockered shape, the reviewers were able to enjoy seamless rolls from heel to toe.
-They agree that it makes the ride easy, efficient, and helps to pick up the pace quicker.
+Because of the shoe's rockered shape, we enjoyed its seamless rolls from heel to toe.
+This design definitely makes the ride easier om the feet, more efficient, and allowed us to pick up the pace quicker.

 The Guide 15 also has a fine balance between flexibility and stiffness which also helps to make toe-offs a little bit snappier.